joehand/smilingjoe/_posts/2011-07-05-laddscircle.markdown

 ![Crosswalks]({{ site.imgpath }}walk.jpg "Crosswalks")

 See an example this design in real life at St. Armand's Circle.
 This circle is much larger and has the correct merge--yield sign approach with the correct location for those cross walks.
-But there are also crosswalks going to the center circle.
+But there are also two crosswalks going to the center circle (red stripes on top right and bottom left of circle).
 <iframe width="500" height="500" frameborder="0" scrolling="no" marginheight="0" marginwidth="0" src="http://maps.google.com/maps?ie=UTF8&amp;t=k&amp;ll=27.318433,-82.577257&amp;spn=0.001192,0.001341&amp;z=19&amp;output=embed"></iframe><br/>